locomotivemtl/astro-boilerplate/README.md

 * Uses [Sass] for a feature rich superset of CSS.
 * Uses [Tailwind CSS] for a sane and scalable CSS architecture.
 * Uses [Locomotive Scroll] for smooth scrolling with parallax effects.
+* Uses [Swup] for versatile and extensible page transition.
+* Uses [Prettier] for a formatted and easy to maintain codebase.

 ## Getting started